 - John Lewis - up to £132 off

-- Currys PC World - up to £132 off, plus 5 months' free Apple Music, Arcade & News+ (new and existing customers)
+- Currys PC World - up to £132 off, plus 5 months' free Apple Music, Arcade & News+ for new customers (existing customers get 2 months of Apple Music and 4 months of Arcade & News+)

 Where to buy Mac mini with M1 chip